Klipper3d/klipper/docs/Config_Reference.md

 #   above list.
 #diag_pin:
 #   The micro-controller pin attached to the DIAG line of the TMC2209
 #   chip.
+The pin is normally prefaced with "^" to enable a pullup.
-Setting this creates a "tmc2209_stepper_x:virtual_endstop"
+#   Setting this creates a "tmc2209_stepper_x:virtual_endstop" virtual
-#   virtual pin which may be used as the stepper's endstop_pin.
-Doing
+#   pin which may be used as the stepper's endstop_pin.
+Doing this
-#   this enables "sensorless homing".
-(Be sure to also set
+#   enables "sensorless homing".
+(Be sure to also set driver_SGTHRS to
-#   driver_SGTHRS to an appropriate sensitivity value.)
-The default is
+#   an appropriate sensitivity value.)
+The default is to not enable
-#   to not enable sensorless homing.
+#   sensorless homing.
 ```

 ## [tmc2660]